 7. Parenting is fun.

 This is not what I thought when I was the mom worrying about whether or not day care would be open during spring break when I still had to be at the 9 to 5 job.
 But now that I’m Grandma, parenting’s really not that stressful at all.
 It’s fun.
 I get to be the one who counts the number of seconds it takes the first-grader to run around the kitchen island, experience make-believe dragon hunts, and build forts in the living room with all the couch pillows.
 And I don’t even have to clean any of it up.
-All I have to worry about now is playtime.
+All I have to worry about now?
+Playtime.